tncrdk/Ugle/README.md

 # Ugle <sub><sup>*[u`glə]*</sup></sub>
-Prototype of a program meant to create snapshots of multiple git repos scattered across the filesystem and dependencies installed with `Spack`.
+Prototype of a program meant to create snapshots of multiple projects scattered across the filesystem, along with dependencies installed with either `Spack` or `apt`.

 ## How does it work?
 ### Snapshotting